smikhalevski/roqueform/README.md

   .forEach(field.at('animals').ref);
 ```

-Right after checkboxes are associated, input with the value "Zebra" becomes checked.
-This happens because
+Right after the checkboxes are associated, the input with the value "Zebra" becomes checked.
+This happens because the
-the `uncontrolledPlugin` updated the DOM to reflect the current state of the field.
+`uncontrolledPlugin` updated the DOM to reflect the current state of the field.

-If the user would check the "Elephant" value, then the field gets updated:
+If the user checks the "Elephant" value, then the field gets updated:

 ```ts
 field.at('animals').value; // ⮕ ['Zebra', 'Elephant']